OberstKrueger/www-oberstkrueger-com/appendices/books-i-have-read/index.md

 - Stephenson, Neal - Seveneves
 - Stephenson, Neal - Snow Crash
 - Sweigart, Al - Automate the Boring Stuff with Python: Practical Programming for Total Beginners
+- Sylvester, Tynan - Designing Games: A Guide to Engineering Experiences
 - Taylor, Dave & Perry, Brandon - Wicked Cool Shell Scripts: 101 Scripts for Linux, OS X, and UNIX Systems
 - Thompson, Hunter S. - Fear and Loathing in Las Vegas: A Savage Journey to the Heart of the American Dream
 - Tolkien, J.R.R. - The Hobbit